-From October 2012 until his retirement in December 2017, Mr. Gilbert served as the Group Chief Marketing Officer of VOSS of Norway ASA (\VOSS"), a global manufacturer and marketer of premium bottled water.
+From October 2012 until his retirement in December 2017, Mr. Gilbert served as the Group Chief Marketing Officer of VOSS of Norway ASA ("VOSS"), a global manufacturer and marketer of premium bottled water.
 Prior to joining VOSS, Mr. Gilbert founded and served as the President of RazorFocus, a marketing consultant practice, from May 2005 to October 2012.
 Prior to that time, he served as President and Chief Operating Officer of UniWorld Group, Inc., a multicultural advertising agency in the U.S., from May 2003 to June 2004.
 From September 1995 to April 2001, Mr. Gilbert worked at Snapple Beverage Corporation (formerly Snapple Beverage Group, Inc.) ("Snapple") as Senior Vice President and Chief Marketing Officer, where he led marketing efforts to revitalize the brand and assembled four company brands for successful disposition.
-Prior to his employment with Snapple, Mr. Gilbert served as Group Account Director at the Messner Vetere Berger Carey Schmetterer RSCG advertising agency from July 1991 to August 1995 and as Senior Vice President and Director of Client Services at UniWorld Group, Inc. from February 1989 to June 1991.
-Mr. Gilbert currently serves on the board of The Wendy's Company (Nasdaq: WEN) since being appointed in 2016.
+Prior to his employment with Snapple, Mr. Gilbert served as Senior Vice President and Director at the Messner Vetere Berger Carey Schmetterer RSCG advertising agency from July 1991 to August 1995 and as Senior Vice President and Director of Client Services at UniWorld Group, Inc. from February 1989 to June 1991.
+Mr. Gilbert currently serves on the board of The Wendy's Company (Nasdag: WEN) since being appointed in 2016.

 The Company believes Mr. Gilbert is qualified to serve as a director of the Company because he possesses extensive experience in global brand management, marketing communications, advertising strategy and sustainability/ESG attributable to his overall professional background as a senior marketing executive in the consumer beverage industry.
 In his former roles as Chief Marketing Officer for VOSS and Snapple, Mr. Gilbert oversaw the company's marketing function, administered multimillion-dollar budgets, directed internal marketing capabilities, and managed the company's strategic worldwide brand development, expansion, and distribution.
-During those years he developed in-depth knowledge and expertise in strategic planning, innovative brand revitalization, risk management, advertising conceptualization and public relations, domestic and international operations, and human capital management.
-Mr. Gilbert also provides valuable and unique insights into consumer brand positioning strategies, new product development, digital and social media platforms and cultivation of brand recognition and value.
+During those years he developed in-depth knowledge and expertise in strategic planning, innovative brand revitalization, risk management, advertising valuable and unique insights into consumer brand positioning strategies, new product development, digital and social media platforms and cultivation of brand recognition and value.